Footballers. Hollywood actors. TV presenters.

 Both men and women can suffer with hair loss problems, though it is more commonly observed in men.
 This largely surrounds the fact men produce testosterone forever, meaning there is more of a chance their hair develops sensitivity to DHT.

 Women do not produce as much testosterone, but this is not to say they cannot experience hair loss.

-Those are quite considerable numbers.
-But we don’t use them to scare you.
+But we don’t say this to scare you.
 The opposite.
 You’re not alone.
 Male pattern baldness is a really common problem.

 While it might be difficult to come to terms with at first, perhaps particularly for younger men, it’s nothing to be embarrassed about.
 The chances are the person who is most concerned about your hair loss is you.
 Talk to your partner about it.
 Talk to your friends.
 Be honest with yourself about what’s happening.